CalculusBeginner

 What is a Derivative?

-You already understand rate of change intuitively.
-Speed is rate of change of position — 60 mph means your position changes by 60 miles per hour.
+You already have the intuition for this, you just might not have called it a derivative.
+Speed is how fast your position changes.
+Acceleration is how fast your speed changes.
+The steepness of a hill is how fast elevation changes with horizontal distance.
+All of those are rates of change, which is all a derivative is. , 60 mph means your position changes by 60 miles per hour.
 Acceleration is rate of change of speed.
-The steepness of a hill is the rate of change of elevation with respect to horizontal distance.
+The steepness of a hill is the rate of change of elevation for horizontal distance.

 Average rate of change between two points is easy: (change in output) / (change in input) = Δy/Δx.
 For a car traveling 120 miles in 2 hours, average speed = 120/2 = 60 mph.

-But what if speed varies?
-What is your speed at exactly 1:32 PM — not over an hour, not over a minute, but at a single instant?
+Average speed over an hour is easy: divide distance by time.
+But your speed at exactly one specific instant is a different question.
+At 1:32 PM precisely, not over a minute, not over a second.
+That instantaneous rate of change is what a derivative computes. , not over an hour, not over a minute, but at a single instant?
 That instantaneous rate of change is what the derivative computes.

 The Key Insight